 1. Check your lease

 If your lease does not mention or prohibit subletting then you are in the clear and free to do so.
-But, most likely, your lease contains a clause which requires you to obtain your landlord’s approval prior to subletting.
+But, most likely, your lease contains a clause that requires you to obtain your landlord’s approval prior to subletting.

 2. Mail a letter